basecamp/basecamp-classic-api/sections/calendar_entries.md

 * `POST /projects/#{project_id}/calendar_entries.xml` creates a new calendar entry.

 To make the entry a milestone, set `type` to `Milestone`.
 To make a company responsible for the milestone, prefix the company id with a `c`.

+For `datetime`, format your entry like so: `2009-10-09T17:52:46Z` or `2009-10-09T17:52:46+00:00`

 **Request:**